Skip to content

 • Start adding a new tag

-• Select Google Analytics: GA4 Configuration
+• Select Google tag

 • Enter your Google Analytics 4 measurement ID (also known as web stream ID)